 (Formerly POLSC-231) This course will examine a variety of political and legal issues through their portrayal in contemporary cinema.
 Students will read relevant Political Science literature as a background for an analysis of the films viewed in the course.
 Rotating themes include: elections and the presidency, law and justice, science fiction, organized labor, and American foreign policy.
+Prerequisite: ENGL& 101 with a minimum grade of C or concurrent enrollment.

-POLS 298 Political Internship (1-5)
+POLS 298 Political Internship (1)

 Variable credit (1-5).
 Students will participate in internships with either a political party, interest group, or an elected official and will meet periodically with the instructor to discuss assigned readings and a research paper based on the internship experience.
+Prerequisite: Instructor permission.
 Psychology